telerik/xaml-docs/styling-and-appearance/styling-apperance-setting-a-theme-overview.md

 Read more about this approach in the {% if site.site_name == 'Silverlight' %}[StyleManager]({%slug common-styling-apperance-setting-theme%}){% else %}[StyleManager]({%slug common-styling-apperance-setting-theme-wpf%}){% endif %} help section.

 >caution Merging theme resource dictionaries when using StyleManager (mixing implicit styles theming and StyleManager) is not supported.
 Use StyleManager only with Xaml dlls, or Implicit Styles only with NoXaml binaries.

-> Switching the global theme at runtime by setting `StyleManager.ApplicationTheme` is not supported.
-To enable this feature, use the [NoXaml dlls and Implicit Styles](#setting-a-theme-using-implicit-styles) theming.
-Read more in the [Switching Themes at Runtime]({%slug styling-apperance-themes-runtime%}) article.

 ## Changing Color Variation